arnaudleclerc/ng-azure-maps/projects/ng-azure-maps/README.md

 ### Image layers

-An image layer can be added using the `image-layer` directive.
+An image layer can be added using the `map-image-layer` directive.

-For more information on the customization of the layer, please refer to the [Azure Maps Documentation](https://docs.microsoft.com/en-us/azure/azure-maps/map-add-image-layer).
+For more information on the customization of the layer, please refer to the [Azure Maps Documentation](https://docs.microsoft.com/en-us/azure/azure-maps/map-add-map-image-layer).

 ```
 import { Component } from '@angular/core';